Don’t let animal rights activists keep you from making some of the best childhood memories you will ever have in youth programs like 4-H and FFA.

 Animal rights activist groups, “journalists” and others continue to attempt to malign the reputation of the animal agriculture community and its commitment to providing consumers with safe, affordable and nutritious food choices.
 We’re here to set the record straight.

-With Lent around the corner and activist groups calling for the Pope and others to give up meat, now is the time to become familiar with how animal rights groups are “spinning scripture.”
+With activist groups calling for the Pope and others to give up meat, now is the time to become familiar with how animal rights groups are “spinning scripture.”

 Consumer demand is powerful.
 It can be the champion of a company’s success or the culprit of their failure.

 Diane Sullivan, an anti-poverty and affordable food advocate, shares her story of standing up for agriculture.